World Youth Day 1997: 23 August

 Mass for participants of the 6th International Youth Forum was celebrated on August 23.
 On that day, the Pope met with the benefactors and organizers at the headquarters of the Apostolic Nunciature.
 About 800,000 people took part in the evening vigil at Longchamp.

 24 August

 The final Mass of the event was celebrated by John Paul II at the Longchamp Racecourse, presenting 1,100,000/ 1,200,000 and from the Czech Republic to Paris, 2000 pilgrims arrived.
 The pope also turned to non-Catholics seeking answers on the faith.

 Invited

 Among the personalities invited, Pope John Paul II also called Archbishop François-Xavier Nguyên Van Thuận to give his experience to the young.

-1997–2000: three years instead of two

-For the first time three years, and not two, will pass from this international edition to the next one: this to make it fall during the jubilee year.

-The break of three years instead of two will become a practice, starting from the 2002 edition: the choice is due to the desire not to thicken the calendar too much, allowing the organizers to have more time to prepare the event, now more and more articulated, and to various Christian groups, parishes and associations worldwide to have more summers available.